 The current TAS record with the same type is

-Status: waiting for the emulator.
+Status: waiting for FBA to fully support the game.

 The progress: gathering information.